Mentors may meet with their mentees in mutually agreed upon public locations in Cumberland County.

 - Dependable and consistent in meeting time commitments

-Training Offered: Mandatory one-day RIS Mentoring Program training held every 3 months, additional training as needed
+Training Offered: Mandatory 5-hour training held every 3 months, additional training as needed

 Time Commitment/Schedule: Minimum of 2 hours per week for 6 months to a year

 - Personal satisfaction in helping someone mature, progress, and achieve goals

 - Training in cross-cultural understanding and mentoring skills